 1.2 Application Demo

-Before we get started, let's take a look at the application we're going to build.
-This way, you can have an idea of the final goal as you progress through the lessons.
+Before we start, let's take a look at the application we're going to build.
+This way, you'll understand what we're going to be doing a little better.

 1.2 Application Demo